lifespline/lifespline-utils-python/docs/sphinx/index.rst

 **Date:** 06-09-2022 **Version:** 1.0.0

 `lifespline-utils` is an open-source python utils library for the `lifespline` project.

-`lifespline-utils` is an open-source python utils library for the `lifespline` project.
 Check the [changelog] to check the utils released each version.

 .. toctree::